ArtaXerxess/Voice-Assistant-Mini-Project/README.md

 - Create a Java file
 - Create a PowerPoint file

+## Google Maps Directions
+- Give me directions -> Starting Location -> Destination Location

+## Timer
+- Set a timer for 10 seconds
+- Set a timer for 2 minutes
+- Set a timer for 1 minute 10 seconds
+## Volume Control
+- Increase the Volume
+- Decrease the Volume
+- Mute the Volume
+- Full Volume

+## OS Info
+- Give my System Information
+- What's my battery life

+# In BETA Stage

+### Smart Reply  (BETA)
+- How are you?
+- Who are you?
+- Tell me something
+- When is your birthday?
+- You're so funny
+- Thank You
+- I'm sorry

 ## Web Automation (HTML Project)
 - Create a HTML project -> Project Name
 (It will create Empty Project for you with HTML, CSS and JavaScript file with some important codes)

-## Google Maps Directions
-- Give me directions -> Starting Location -> Destination Location

 ## Email
 - Send an email -> Receiver Email -> Subject -> Message